 Our psychologists are all highly educated and trained with a doctoral degree (Ph.D. or Psy.D.) in psychology and are registered with the College of Psychologists of Ontario.
 We bring a high level of professional education, training, and experience to the work we do helping people.

 Dr. John VanDeursen is the Director and senior psychologist at MSPC.
 He maintains a full-time practice in the areas of Clinical and Rehabilitation Psychology (Ph.D., Clinical Psychology, University of Saskatchewan).
-He has 27 years practice experience including extensive background in hospitals, community mental health facilities, education and multidisciplinary rehabilitation settings.
+He has over 30 years practice experience including extensive background in hospitals, community mental health facilities, education and multidisciplinary rehabilitation settings.
 Since 1996 he has maintained a full-time private practice.

 He works with a wide range of presenting concerns and people of all ages providing both treatment (individual, couples and family therapy) and psychological assessment services (with extensive experience in psychoeducational assessment and third party independent psychological examination; including both medical-legal psychological assessment and insurer examination).
 He is a highly experienced psychologist whose practice includes work in the areas of adjustment and stress/coping concerns (home, school, work), mental health (i.e. anxiety, depression, etc.), relationship based difficulties (often working with couples and families) and addictions.
 He additionally works extensively with people suffering injury and disability (general injuries, complex injuries/disabilities, chronic pain and traumatic brain injuries).
 He particularly has a longstanding special interest working with adolescents/young adults and their families.